varunteja007006/Practice_React_Next/app/react-problems/readme.md

 #### interview question 01-

-Display the bellow 2 cart items separately in the list on a screen e.g
+Display the below 2 cart items separately in the list on a screen e.g

 cartA = ["apples", "bananas", "grapes", "oranges", "pears", "pineapple"] cartB = ["potatoes", "beans", "carrots", "spinnach", "kale", "broccoli"]

 Add a button on the screen, on click of the button swap only the odd item from cart A, with odd items in cart B.

-#### interview question 02-

-Simple form to submit a name and email and display the name and email on the screen.